 8.3 DTLS initiation

-On reception of an OpenLogicalChannel or OpenLogicalChannelAck the endpoint that has been identified as the active endpoint for the DTLS association initiation will initiate an outgoing connection to the peer to perform the DTLS handshake.
+On reception of an OLC or OLCAck the endpoint that has been identified as the active endpoint for the DTLS association initiation will initiate an outgoing connection to the peer to perform the DTLS handshake.
 During the handshake phase the certificates are exchanged as per [IETF RFC 6347] and clause 6.2/[IETF RFC 4572].

 As discussed in clause 7.1 different uses of DTLS may impose certain requirements for the DTLS handshake phase.
 The requirements are document as part of profile document and are dependent on the transport, for example as per clause 4.7/[IETF RFC 6083].

-The endpoints then verify that the fingerprints of the certificates received during the DTLS handshake match the fingerprints received in the OpenLogicalChannel orOpenLogicalChannelAck messages.
+The endpoints then verify that the fingerprints of the certificates received during the DTLS handshake match the fingerprints received in the OLC or OLCAck messages.
 In this manner, the endpoints verify each other’s credentials.

 If the fingerprints do not match, the endpoint shall close the logical channel immediately.